fanbu1995/fanbu1995.github.io/_posts/2019-07-18-Reading-Ted-Chiangs-Story-of-Your-Life.md

 negate the meaning of the experience?

-Louis, the main character and narrator of the story, gradually obtains the entire memory of her life and her daughter’s life while deciphering and learning the heptapod written language, and thus becomes aware of the end of everything (pertaining herself, of course).
+Louis, the main character and narrator of the story, gradually obtains the entire memory of her life and her daughter’s life while deciphering and learning the heptapod written language, and thus becomes aware of the end of everything (pertaining to herself, of course).
 In the middle of the story, there is a rather philosophical thought experiment about the intrinsic conflict between knowledge of the future and free will.
 Any serious argument I can attempt would definitely end up with one paradox or another, so I will not go there.
 But then, to some extent, we all know the future: every one of us, with the